ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 A single log entry may seem minor on its own.
 However, when log data is aggregated, analyzed, and cross-referenced with other information sources, it becomes a powerful investigative tool.
 Logs can provide answers to critical questions about an event, such as:

 1. What happened?
+   Answer : An adversary was confirmed to have accessed SwiftSpend Financial's GitLab instance.
 2. When did it happen?
+   Answer: Access started at 22:10 on Wednesday, September 8th, 2023.
 3. Where did it happen?
+   Answer: The event originated from a device with an IP address of 10.10.133.168 within the VPN Users' segment (10.10.133.0/24).
 4. Who is responsible?
+   Answer: Upon examining the network logs, it was observed that the device, identified by the User-Agent "Mozilla/5.0 (X11;
+   Ubuntu; Linux x86_64; rv:109.0) Gecko/20100101 Firefox/115.0", was allocated the IP address 10.10.133.168.
 5. Were their actions successful?
+   Answer: Yes, since an API Key was found to be publicly exposed on the GitLab instance.
+Moreover, the web proxy logs confirm that the adversary device reached gitlab.swiftspend.finance and maintained access through their uploaded web shell.
 6. What was the outcome of their actions?
+    Answer: The adversary achieved remote code execution on gitlab.swiftspend.finance and performed post-exploitation activities.

+The example above emphasises how logs are instrumental in piecing together a complete picture of an event, thereby enhancing our understanding and ability to respond effectively.
 # What logs : Types, Formats and Standards

 ## Log Types